redhat-developer/app-services-sdk-go/registrymgmt/apiv1/client/docs/Registry.md

 ### NewRegistry

-`func NewRegistry(id int32, status RegistryStatusValue, registryUrl string, ) *Registry`
+`func NewRegistry(id string, status RegistryStatusValue, registryUrl string, ) *Registry`

 NewRegistry instantiates a new Registry object
 This constructor will assign default values to properties that have it defined,